A HISTORY OF FOOD IN THE ANCIENT WORLD

 In ancient Egypt as in all early civilizations meat was a luxury and only the rich could afford to eat it frequently.
 Nevertheless the Egyptians ate sheep, pigs, cows and goats but meat often came from ducks and geese.
 However fish were plentiful in Egypt.

 Egyptian food included many vegetables, such as marrows, beans, onions, lentils, leeks, radishes, garlic and lettuces.
 They also ate fruit like melons, dates and figs. Pomegranates were quite expensive and were eaten mainly by the rich.
 The Egyptians grew herbs and spices and they made cooking oil.

 Beer was made from crumbled barley bread and barley with water so it was lumpy.
 It was strained before it was drunk.
 Even so it was still lumpy so it had to be drunk through a wooden straw with a filter.
 Better off Egyptians drank wine.

 Food in Ancient Greece

 Like Egyptians ordinary Greeks ate plain food.
-They lived on a staple diet of bread (made from barley or, if you could afford it, wheat) and goats cheese.
+They lived on a staple diet of bread (made from barley or, if you could afford it, wheat) and goat's cheese.
 Meat was a luxury but fish and vegetables were plentiful.
-Ordinary Greeks ate pulses, onions, garlic and olives.
-They also ate hens eggs.
+Ordinary Greeks ate pulses, onions, garlic, and olives.
+They also ate hen eggs.
 Peasants caught small birds to eat.
-The Greeks also ate fruit such as raisins, apricots, figs, apples, pears and pomegranates.
+The Greeks also ate fruit such as raisins, apricots, figs, apples, pears, and pomegranates.